5 reasons to see The Florida Project

 Often focusing on stories rarely told, and representing groups who we don't typically get to see on the big screen, Baker's interests lie in the undiscovered and under-represented.
 Take for example his last film, Tangerine, which followed two African-American trans-gendered prostitutes, and starred two trans actresses.

 With The Florida Project, Baker takes a perspective that is hard to execute successfully, as he channels childhood in a way unlike anything we've ever experienced.
 Told through the eyes of six-year-old Moonee, The Florida Project deals with poverty in an almost surreal way.
 It does so brilliantly, and therefore is one of our favourite films of the year.
-It's also a film that has plenty of Oscar buzz surrounding it, for good reason.

 Here are our five reasons to see The Florida Project: